The Fine Foundation Chesil Beach Centre

 The Little Tern Project on Chesil Beach

-For eight years a partnership of organisations have worked together to help the Chesil Beach little tern colony, which had dropped in size from 100 pairs in 1997 to just 10 in 2008.
+Since 2009 a partnership of organisations have worked together to help the Chesil Beach little tern colony, which had dropped in size from 100 pairs in 1997 to just 10 in 2008.
 Little terns are graceful seabirds that migrate from Africa to breed on UK beaches in summer.
 They have started to return to Chesil Beach, the UK’s most south westerly colony.

 Shop at the Chesil Centre